GochoMugo/cs/README.md

 **I hear you!
 Now take my money!** This project is in all manner possible, **free**.
 You are free to use it, copy it, distribute it, burn it.
-That's your frigging choice.
+That's your choice.
 All the sources of information have been carefully selected for their correctness, but mostly to ensure they are available at **zero cost**.
-Under our organisation, we are willing to receive donations for the sole purpose of advancing the project, especially in disseminating the information to more remote areas in developed countries.

 ## licensing:

-* Code is licensed under the [WTFPL](http://wtfpl.net/) license.
+* Source code is licensed under the [MIT](http://www.opensource.org/licenses/MIT) license.
 * Reports and other docs are licensed under the [CC Attribution-ShareAlike 4.0](http://creativecommons.org/licenses/by-sa/4.0/) license.